 - Continue to promote the Tribute Trees Program

 - Continue to promote the Notable Trees Program

-- Keep Woodstock residents informed and engaged in tree canopy expansion
+- Keep Woodstock residents informed and involved in tree planting and care

 The Town Council unanimously adopted the Urban Tree Canopy Plan on November 1, 2011.
 Find out more information on the Plan, UTC Assessment, and what you can do to help Woodstock reach its goal of 30% tree canopy coverage within 20 years!

 In 2013, 2014, and 2015 the Tree Board has earned the Virginia Trees for Clean Water grant.
 With those monies, the Tree Board and the Woodstock Enhancement Committee has worked together to plant and plan for several street trees!

 Gold Leaf Award

 In 2015, the Town of Woodstock was awarded the prestigious Gold Leaf Award from the International Society of Arboriculture.